 Author Note April 24th 2018April 29, 2018

-Then, you have four years – FOUR YEARS – to form their behavior, to make them great Field Researchers.
+Then, you have four years – FOUR YEARS – to form their values, to make them great Field Researchers.
 And yet… yet you fail.
 It drives me out of my mind.

 We met one of them yesterday, the newest graduate.
-He’s in Team C now, since only a few weeks back, and it’s one of our best teams.
+He’s in Team C now, joined only a few weeks back, and it’s one of our best teams.
 Great Field Researchers all of them.
 They have a fantastic track record and I’m very proud of them.
-We put them on solving the murders of Team G, because something isn’t right with that.
+We put them on solving the murders of Team G, because something isn’t right with that one.
 It stood between them and the O’s, but the O’s needs to rest for a few months before they get back into the field.
-The C’s were the natural choice, and I have high hopes that the project soon will be solved.
+The C’s were the natural choice, and I have high hopes that the project will soon be solved.

 Problem is, the autopsy showed anomalies none of us have heard of before with completely unknown substances.
 You can’t be too careful in that kind of situation, so Astor and I went there to look for ourselves, and, of course, we wanted to talk to the pathologist.

-True, he was a Star Student for only two years, but every teacher had clear instructions on how to prepare him for the Field Researcher field.
+True, he was a Star Student for only two years, and he’s not good at adapting, but we have to go with what we have.
+Every teacher had clear instructions on how to prepare him for the Field Researcher job.
 And he lies.
 He lies to us.
 I know he hides something.
 Astor tells me to calm down.
 “We’ll get to know what it is sooner or later”, he says.
 “You’re probably right,” says I, “but what if it’s too late by then?”
 And he waves away my concerns.
 He’s always too lenient with them.